-- when information disclosure may present a risk to the public welfare
+- May present a risk to the public welfare if disclosed

-APEGA will make every reasonable effort to assist requesting individuals and will make every reasonable effort to respond as accurately and completely as reasonably possible.
+APEGA will make every reasonable effort to assist requesting individuals and to respond as accurately and completely as possible.

-Additionally, APEGA will, upon the individual's request, provide, if it is reasonable to do so, an explanation of any term, code, or abbreviation used in any record provided to the requester.
+APEGA will provide, upon the individual’s request, an explanation of any term, code, or abbreviation used in a record provided to the requester if it is reasonable to do so.

-APEGA has 45 days to respond to an access-to-personal-information request.
-If more time is required to process the request, APEGA will provide written notice prior to the 45-day expiry.
+APEGA has 45 days to respond to an access to information request.
+If more time is needed, APEGA will provide written notice before the 45-day expiry.

-In the event that APEGA refuses to release personal information access to the requester, the requester has the right to request a review of APEGA's decision to omit or refuse access by submitting a request in writing to the Office of the Information and Privacy Commissioner of Alberta within 30 days of being notified of APEGA's decision.
+If APEGA refuses to release personal information, the requester can ask for a review of APEGA’s decision by submitting a written request to the Office of the Information and Privacy Commissioner of Alberta within 30 days of being notified of APEGA’s decision.

 10. Correction of Personal Information

-When an individual's personal information is in the custody or under the control of APEGA, the organization will make every reasonable effort to ensure that the personal information is accurate and complete.
-In the event of a correction, members are encouraged to use APEGA's online portal to update personal information whenever possible but may also make a change request to the appropriate APEGA department, such as Regulatory, or to the Privacy Officer, if a change cannot be performed online.
-For requests that cannot be performed online or by a specific department, a request to correct an error or omission relating to the personal information about an individual must be made in writing to the Privacy Officer.
+APEGA will make every reasonable effort to ensure that the personal information it holds is accurate and complete.
+If a correction is needed, members are encouraged to use APEGA’s online portal to provide an update.
+If a change cannot be made online, members may make a change request to the appropriate APEGA department, such as Regulatory, or to the Privacy Officer.
+For requests that cannot be performed online or by a specific department, a written request to correct an error or omission in personal information must be made to the Privacy Officer.

-If APEGA decides not to make the correction sought, APEGA will annotate the personal information under its control with the correction that was requested but not made.
+If APEGA decides not to make the correction, it will add a note to the personal information with the correction that was requested, but not made.

-In the event APEGA receives a correction request from another organization containing corrected personal information, APEGA will correct the personal information in its custody and control.
+If APEGA receives a correction request from another organization, APEGA will correct the personal information in its custody and control.

-Upon receipt of an information change request, APEGA will determine that the request is being made by the authorized individual and that the request for correction is reasonable prior to performing the change.
-Change requests considered acceptable will be completed within a reasonable period.
-If APEGA does not agree with the request, APEGA will advise the requesting party accordingly and note both the request and APEGA's reason for not making the requested change.
+When asked to change information, APEGA will determine that the request is being made by the authorized individual and is reasonable before making the change.
+APEGA will complete acceptable change requests within a reasonable period.
+If APEGA does not agree with the request, APEGA will advise the requesting party and note the request and the reason for not making the change.

 11. Safeguarding Personal Information

-APEGA protects personal information in accordance with the governing documents and any applicable law.
+APEGA follows the governing documents and applicable law to protect personal information.
 Safeguards include physical, technological, and organizational measures.
 APEGA has made appropriate arrangements to secure against unauthorized access, collection, use, disclosure, copying, modification, disposal, or destruction of personal information.
-All APEGA employees, contractors, and volunteers are required to comply with APEGA's policies and procedures in relation to the security, management, and protection of personal information within the custody or under the control of APEGA.
+All APEGA employees, contractors, and volunteers must comply with APEGA’s policies and procedures in relation to the security, management, and protection of the personal information it holds.

 If individuals are dissatisfied with the way APEGA has handled their personal information, they are entitled to submit a complaint to APEGA.
 APEGA’s Privacy Officer will investigate all complaints concerning compliance with PIPA, the governing documents, any applicable law, and this policy.
 The Privacy Officer will make every reasonable effort to resolve complaints including, if necessary, recommending changes to policies and procedures.
 The complainant will be informed of the progress or outcome of the investigation within 45 days of submission.